johnConstant/CI-PP5-burger-bar/README.md

 ### Fonts

 Google Fonts were implemented on the website.
-Outfit with sans-serif as fallback was used thoughout the site to present the content in a clear and legible way for the body content.
-Vast Shadow with a sans-serif fallback was used for the main page headings.
+Jost with sans-serif as fallback was used thoughout the site to present the content in a clear and legible way for the body content.
+Kaushan Script with a cursive fallback was used for the main page headings.

 ### Structure